 About Fortress of Louisbourg

-Begun in 1719 on what the French called the Ile Royale (Cape Breton Island), the Fortress of Louisbourg was a thriving cod fishing port town and trading centre.
+Begun in 1719 on what the French called the Ile Royale (Cape Breton Island) at the eastern end of the Canadian province of Nova Scotia, the Fortress of Louisbourg was a thriving cod fishing port town and trading centre.

 Visitors can tour the town including shops, homes and defences.
 From June to mid-October, there are daily guides and costumed actors around the site (available by pre-booking at other times).